kaba2/react-mobx-signals/README.md

     this.mobx = {}
 	```

 Because of using the `@observable` decorator, `MobX` can detect the access to the `mobx` property in the signal, and interprets a getter-access as reading the observable, and setter-access as writing the observable.
-The setter-access is triggered by emitting the signal.
+The setter-access is triggered above as a side-effect of emitting the signal.

 ### Specifying dependencies